AqwamCreates/DataPredict/docs/API/Models/BayesianLinearRegression.md

 Predict the value for a given data.

 ```
-BayesianLinearRegression:predict(featureMatrix: Matrix, threholdVector: Matrix): Matrix -OR- Matrix, Matrix
+BayesianLinearRegression:predict(featureMatrix: Matrix, threholdMatrix: Matrix): Matrix -OR- Matrix, Matrix
 ```

 #### Parameters:

 * featureMatrix: Matrix containing data.

-* threholdVector: A vector of thresholds for computing predicted probabilities.
+* threholdMatrix: A matrix of threshold values for computing predicted probabilities.
 If provided, the model returns both predicted values and the probability that the prediction exceeds the threshold(s).

 #### Returns: